MagMueller/turbo-expo-nextjs-clerk-convex-monorepo/README.md

 ### 2. Configure Convex

-> Note: The following command will print an error and ask you to add the
+> Goal: The following command will print an error and ask you to add the
 > appropriate environment variable to proceed.
 Continue reading on for how to do
 > that.